 2 nights in Milan

 Milan is Italy's window on Europe, its most sophisticated and high-tech metropolis.
 La Scala, its landmark, is one of Europe's most prestigious opera houses.
-In addition, it's the site of several world-renowned annual trade fairs.
 Milan is one of Europe's top shopping cities, with an incredible concentration of sophisticated, high style boutiques - and that's only fitting because Milan is the dynamo of the Italian fashion industry.
 Dolce & Gabbana, Ferré, Krizia, Moschino, Prada, Armani, and Versace have all catapulted to international stardom from design studios based here.
 Inevitably, shopping is of almost religious significance.

-Discover The Last Supper by Michelangelo, The Duomo, Pinacoteca di Brera, Quadrilatero d'Oro, Galleria Vittorio Emanuele II, Scala museum and theatre, Piazza Fontana.
-Arco della Pace, the churches of Santa Maria delle Grazie and San Lorenzo, Corso Venezia and Piazza San Babila and Sforzesco Castle and so much more.
+Discover The Last Supper by Michelangelo, The Duomo, Pinacoteca di Brera, Quadrilatero d'Oro, Galleria Vittorio Emanuele II, Scala museum and theatre, Piazza Fontana, Arco della Pace, the churches of Santa Maria delle Grazie and San Lorenzo, Corso Venezia and Piazza San Babila, Sforzesco Castle and so much more.

 2 nights in Lake Maggiore

-Visit and explore the Isola Bella, Isola Madre, Isola dei Pescatori, Villa Pallavicino Park, Villa Taranto Botanical Gardens, Lagoni di Mercurago, Mottarone Mountain, Castles and Fortresses and so much more.
+Visit and explore the Isola Bella, Isola Madre, Isola dei Pescatori, Villa Pallavicino Park, Villa Taranto Botanical Gardens, Lagoni di Mercurago, Mottarone Mountain, castles, fortresses, and so much more.

 2 nights in Verona

-The city of Verona in the province of Veneto, Northern Italy, rivals Venice in terms of magic and romance.
-Visitors turn here in numbers, making this town the most visited of the province after Venice.
-Aside from Romeo and Juliet's strong pull, Verona is a charming medieval and Renaissance city, with numerous medieval palazzi, churches, towers, and centuries-old piazzas.
-Among other objectives of interest are the Roman amphitheatre (the third largest in Italy), Arco dei Gavi, Basilica of San Zeno.
+The city of Verona rivals Venice in terms of mystique and romance.
+The allure of Romeo and Juliet draws visitors to Verona, making it the most visited city in the region after Venice.
+Aside from Shakespeare's tragic tale, Verona is a charming Renaissance city, with numerous medieval palazzi, churches, towers, and centuries old piazzas.
+Other sites of interest are the Roman amphitheatre (the third largest in Italy), Arco dei Gavi, and the Basilica of San Zeno.

 2 nights in Rapallo

-Visit and explore the Rapallo Castle (built in 1551 to guard against pirate attacks); Saline Gate (remaining from the ancient walls, separates the historic center from the seaside promenade); Basilica of Saints Gervasius and Protasius; Municipal Tower (clock tower from 1473); Church of Saint Francis and so much more.
+Visit and explore the Rapallo Castle (built in 1551 to guard against pirate attacks), Saline Gate (remaining from the ancient walls, separates the historic center from the seaside promenade), Basilica of Saints Gervasius and Protasius, the Municipal Tower (clock tower from 1473), the Church of Saint Francis, and so much more.

 2 nights in Florence